Johnny Mercer (politician): Member of Parliament

 Mercer has said publicly that he had not been politically active in his younger years and the first time he voted was for himself when he first ran for office.
-He said that he entered politics with a view to improving the care of veterans and felt that he was a Conservative because he regarded a "massive welfare state that saps the ambition and drive of a younger generation" as a problem.
+He said that he entered politics with a view to improving the care of veterans and felt that he was a Conservative because he regarded the "massive welfare state that saps the ambition and drive of a younger generation" as a problem.
 After contacting ex-military Conservative MP Bob Stewart, he was selected as the Conservative Party candidate for Plymouth Moor View two months after leaving the army in February 2014.

 Mercer has said he was largely responsible for organising his own campaign "on the cheap".
 To raise funds, he worked on building sites and appeared in a Dove shower gel advertisement.

-He was elected to the House of Commons as the Member of Parliament for Plymouth Moor View at the 2015 general election, defeating the incumbent Labour MP, Alison Seabeck.
+At the 2015 general election, Mercer was elected as MP for Plymouth Moor View, winning with 37.6% of the vote and a majority of 1,026.
 Mercer delivered his maiden speech in the House of Commons on 1 June 2015, stating his "main missions" in Parliament to be improving provision for mental health and support for war veterans.
 He has been critical of the Iraq Historic Allegations Team.

 Mercer was opposed to Brexit prior to the 2016 EU referendum.
 He later said that the result to leave should be respected.

-Mercer was re-elected with an increased majority at the snap 2017 general election, and has focused on care for veterans.
+At the snap 2017 general election, Mercer was re-elected with an increased vote share of 51.9% and an increased majority of 5,019.

 In July 2018 Mercer appeared in Celebrity Hunted, a Channel 4 television programme where participants go on the run and images are released of them so people can try to track them down.
 While taking part in the programme he missed the meeting of the Health and Social Care Committee, of which he was a member, shortly before Parliament rose for the summer recess.
 Mercer defended his decision, stating that he had used his position to raise money for charity and had brought his parliamentary roles into filming.